 III.A.1.4.3 IANA administrative functions which support IANA functions which can change the root zone or its WHOIS database or accountability functions.

-The transition will affect each of these in the following way:
+The sections below describe how the transition will affect each of these and what changes, if any, the CWG recommends addressing these effects:

 III.A.1.1 Contract extension, cancellation and renewal.